January, Don’t You Just Hate It?

 Bert took his retirement and that first table by the entrance was empty for many a week.
 Then one day I came in for my break and who was there but Bert, dressed in his civvies of course.

 We had a bit of chit chat and then I went on to order my breakfast.
 After that I saw Bert pretty regularly as he took his usual place in the canteen most days.
 Buses and that canteen had been his life for so long he couldn’t stay away.
-He must have been 65 back then and that was over 30 years ago, I doubt if he would still be alive today.
-Even so, I can just imagine bumping into him and him asking me ‘have you cracked it yet Steve?’
+He must have been 65 back then and that was over 30 years ago, so I doubt if he would still be alive today.
+Even so, I can just imagine bumping into him and him asking me his usual question, ‘have you cracked it yet Steve?’

 I’d smile back and answer ‘I’ve finally cracked it, Bert’.